qusers/Q/experiments/analytical-charge-validation/README.md

 report.
 Other solvers are checked separately, not silently adopted as defaults.
 This resolves a software blocker, not the remaining statistical or physical questions.

+The first [Snellius Eg5/c-Met smoke job](SNELLIUS_TARGET_SMOKE.md) also passed: both protein-charge signs, water legs and setup directions retain correct integrated/post-hoc Born accounting.
+This is a midpoint compatibility result, not a converged binding free-energy comparison.

 The [staged physical protocol](PILOT_PROTOCOL.md) now specifies the minimum charge-only questions, a capped 10/14-angstrom feasibility pilot and proposed uncertainty/failure criteria.
 A fresh Qprep probe generator and bounded existing-MD